These popular Turkish desserts are sweet, unique, and so delicious!

 From baklava to cookies to Turkish coffee, these easy recipes are a new and exciting end to your meal.

 Turkish desserts are here to entice your palate and satisfy your sweet cravings.
 The Turks have a fine way of making irresistible sweet dishes!

 They fall into three types: milk-based, pastry-based, and those made with fruits or vegetables.

-So, beyond the ever-popular baklava, there are so many desserts from Turkey that are worth trying out.
+So, beyond the ever-popular baklava, there are so many Turkish desserts that are worth trying out.
 If you’re thinking of making them at home, lucky you.